-Recommendation: We recommend the Library review the processes and internal controls relating to General Ledger maintenance and year end reconciliation of subsidiary ledgers in order to ensure account balances are properly reflected in the Library's financial statements.
-Additional training in maintaining the General Ledger in accordance with GAAP accounting would improve the processes and documented reviews of the year end subsidiary ledger reconciliations would strengthen the internal controls.
+Recommendation: We recommend the Library review the processes and internal controls relating to general ledger maintenance and the year end reconciliation of subsidiary ledgers in order to ensure account balances are properly reflected in the Library's GAAP financial statements.
+Additional training in maintaining the general ledger in accordance with GAAP accounting would improve the accuracy of account balances.
+In addition, processes and procedures should be improved, i.e. such as documented timely reviews of the year end subsidiary ledger reconciliations to third party support and bank reconcilations, which would strengthen the internal controls.